edimaudo/hackathon_coding_challenges/PowerCast/readme.md

 **In-depth Analysis:**
 - Break down the analysis of each question, ensuring clarity and simplicity.
+ - Outline the machine learning techniques used.
  - Use analogies, examples, or simple comparisons to make complex ideas relatable and easy to grasp.
+ - How can energy traders, industrial consumers, and grid operators use these predictions?
+ - What are the model’s strengths and limitations?
+ - How could this model be improved or commercialized in the future?
+ - Reports will be evaluated based on clarity, depth of analysis, and business relevance.

 **Conclusion:**
 - Summarize the key takeaways and implications of your analysis.